-The capacity projects in the 2020-2023 TIP "flow" from the conforming Plan, resulting in a prioritized subset of projects for implementation.
+The capacity projects in the 2021-2024 TIP "flow" from Maximize2045, resulting in a prioritized subset of projects for implementation.
 In this way, long-range policy recommendations are translated into short-range transportation improvements.

 II.
 FEDERAL REQUIREMENTS AND REGIONAL REVIEW FUNCTION